spiralgang/aichat/README.md

 # aichat
-## aichat is a complete aichat CLI agent for Termux/Android 16 that replaces every Google reference with open-source and free-tier alternatives.
+aichat is a complete aichat CLI agent for Termux/Android 16 that replaces every Google reference with open-source and free-tier alternatives.
 Built this comprehensive AI chat agent for Termux.

-# ✅ Complete — aichat 2.0 is Ready for Termux/Android 16
+✅ Complete — aichat 2.0 is Ready for Termux/Android 16

-# a full-featured AI chat agent CLI called aichat that replaces every Google reference with free, open alternatives. ## Here's what's included:
+This is a full-featured AI chat agent CLI called aichat that replaces every Google reference with free, open alternatives. ## Here's what's included:

 ---

-# 📁 Project Structure (33 files)
+📁 Project Structure (33 files)

 ```
 aichat/